1345475677/A-deep-learning-based-ensemble-method-for-helmet-wearing-detection/README.md

 A deep learning-based ensemble method for helmet-wearing detection
 ====
-A deep learning-based ensemble method for helmet-wearing detection.
+demo code for paper "A deep learning-based ensemble method for helmet-wearing detection"
-We use one base algorithm to detect relatively large heads and helmets.
-Also, we use the other base algorithm to detect relatively small heads, and we add another convolutional neural network to detect whether there is a helmet above each head.
-Then, we integrate these two base algorithms with an ensemble method.

 ## Requirements